Privacy notice

 Under certain circumstances, by law you have the right to:

-• object to the processing of your personal information where we are relying on a legitimate interest (or that of a third party) and there is something about your particular situation that makes you want to object to processing on this ground.
+• object to processing of your personal information where we are relying on a legitimate interest (or that of a third party) and there is something about your particular situation which makes you want to object to processing on this ground.
+You also have the right to object where we are processing your personal information for direct marketing purposes.

 • request access to your personal information (commonly known as a "data subject access request").
 This enables you to receive a copy of the personal information we hold about you and to check that we are lawfully processing it